jspecify/jspecify/docs/docs/spec.md

 > that fill the gaps in our nullness checking of "top-level" types.
 For example,
 > there's no need for the rules to reflect that `String NO_CHANGE` extends
 > `Object NO_CHANGE`: If we've established that a type has a path to `String
-> NO_CHANGE`, then we already know that it's
+> NO_CHANGE`, then we already know that it's [null-exclusive], based on the
-> [null-exclusive under every parameterization], based on the rules above, and
-> that's enough to prove subtyping.
-And if we *haven't* established that, then
+> rules above, and that's enough to prove subtyping.
+And if we *haven't*
-> the `String`-`Object` edge isn't going to change that.
+> established that, then the `String`-`Object` edge isn't going to change that.
 >
 > Thus, the rules here are restricted to type variables and intersection types,
 > whose supertypes may have nullness annotations.